-In addition, Boldt teaches five- to 10-minute sessions on ATV safety at special events such as AgMagic.
-"We reach another 3,000-4,000 kids this way," he said.
+In addition to these formal training sessions, Boldt also teaches five- to 10-minute sessions on ATV safety at LSU AgCenter special events, such as AgMagic.
+"We hope to reach over 5,000 kids this way in the coming year," he said.

-Boldt and Tarifa offer a few basic rules that can go a long way toward preventing accidents:
+Boldt offers a few basic rules that can go a long way toward preventing ATV accidents:

 – Always wear the proper protective equipment, which includes a helmet, gloves, goggles, long pants, long-sleeved shirt and boots with low heels.